Alvarado Terrace Historic District: Cohn House

 The second of the designated homes on the north side of the street is the Cohn House at 1325 Alvarado Terrace.
 Built in 1902, the house was designed by Frank D. Hudson and William Munsell.
 Hudson and Munsell also designed the Museum of Science and Industry, the first museum built in the city's Exposition Park.
 Cohn House combines Craftsman style in its first floor of rock-faced sandstone, and a second level reflecting the Shingle style.
 The house also has three gabled dormers that give the house the look of a Swiss chalet.
 The house was built for Morris Cohn, a textile manufacturer.
 Cohn has the distinction of having both his residence and his textile factory designated as Historic-Cultural Monuments (HCM #84 and HCM #110).
 Cohn House was used in the 1980s as a men's shelter by the Union Rescue Mission.

 Gilbert House

-Gilbert House, located at 1333 Alvaardo Terrace (pictured above right), was built on speculation in 1903 by Ida and Pomeroy Powers, who also built and lived in the Powers House next door.
+Gilbert House, located at 1333 Alvarado Terrace (pictured above right), was built on speculation in 1903 by Ida and Pomeroy Powers, who also built and lived in the Powers House next door.
 Gilbert House is one of the most eye-catching homes in the district built with a mix of Victorian, Shingle-Style and Craftsman styles.
 The house was first purchased and occupied by Wilbur F. Gilbert, a wealthy Texas oil man.
 Gilbert's daughter, Carolyn McCulloch (d.
 December 24, 1992), was still living in the house in the 1980s.